 Below the Market Cycles, you can see the Market Question and the Market Stats of the selected market.

 As you can see in the screenshot above, the Market Question of the selected market is:

-Moreover, you can see other stats about the market such as the time remaining for you to make predictions in the market, total number of participants in the market, etc, below the Market Question as seen in the screenshot above.
+Moreover, you can see other stats about the market such as the time remaining for you to make predictions in the market, the total number of participants in the market etc.

 Below the Market Stats, you can see a detailed price feed chart of the selected asset.
 You can refer to it for applying technical analysis before deciding on your prediction.